 Pubs, Cafes and Restaurants

-There is a real variety of superb and dog friendly eateries in Cornwall using fresh, local produce.
+Great food is in abundance with award-winning local producers and new and exciting restaurants and gastro pubs popping up all the time.
+There is a real variety of superb dog friendly eateries in Cornwall using fresh, local produce.
 Just a few of our favourites are:

 The Gunnards Inn - welcoming and worth the hike from St Ives.